 - Okuden: This advanced level places emphasis on inner growth and the deeper spiritual aspects of Reiki Ryoho.
 Okuden training is intended for potential Teacher/Shihan candidates, and students must fulfill certain prerequisites first.
 However, anyone who has maintained a consistent practice with Komyo Reiki (including daily self-treatment and regular treatment on others) and participated regularly in Reiki-related activities (workshops, group practice nights, etc) is eligible to take training for personal growth.

-- Shinpiden: This level is for those intending to teach Komyo Reiki.
-Candidates must sit for an interview to discuss their practice, be certified in all levels of Komyo Reiki, demonstrate a deep understanding of Reiki practice, and complete an apprenticeship program.
+- Shinpiden: This level is for those intending to teach Komyo Reiki and become a Certified Shihan (Master Teacher).
+Candidates must sit for an interview to discuss their practice, be certified in all levels of Komyo Reiki, demonstrate a deep understanding of Reiki, have consistently practiced Reiki on themselves and others, and complete an apprenticeship program.